-1. White papers generate leads:
+1. White papers generate leads

-2. White papers spread expertise and build thought leadership:
+2. White papers spread expertise and build thought leadership

-3. White papers help you build a mailing list:
+3. White papers help you build a mailing list

 If you want to get many people to subscribe by using this method, you need to make sure that the subject of your white paper is relevant to your blog and contains something that interests your audience.
 You also need to make sure it’s unique and contains quality information as people will only want to read it if they think they will learn something special from it.

-4. White papers allow you to accommodate original research:
+4. White papers allow you to accommodate original research

 A white paper gives you an opportunity to present that original research with visual elements, supportive discussions and helpful strategies that address your prospects' pain points.

 The internet is now stuffed with mediocre and duplicated content, making it harder to be heard and cut through that noise.
-Publishing your own original research, thoughts and ideas in a carefully and considered format like a white paper will elevate your brand and help you gain competitive edge as an authority in the subject.
+Publishing your own original research, thoughts and ideas in a carefully and considered format like a white paper will elevate your brand and help you gain a competitive edge as an authority in the subject.